PlaidCloud/website/content/en/docs/tasks/configure-pod-container/assign-cpu-resource.md

 ## CPU units

 The CPU resource is measured in *CPU* units.
-One CPU, in Kubernetes, is equivalent to:
+One CPU, in PlaidCloud, is equivalent to:

 * 1 AWS vCPU
 * 1 GCP Core